ivanalemunioz/buglesstack-app/README.md

     ```bash
     pm2 start npm --name "buglesstack" -- run start
     ```

-5. Configure a Stripe Webhook Endpoint to send the events `['customer.subscription.deleted','customer.subscription.updated']` to `/api/v1/stripe/notifications`

 ## Help
 If you need help or have any questions, feel free to open an issue in the [GitHub repository](https://github.com/ivanalemunioz/buglesstack-app/issues).